Soccer Breathwork Program

 The brain floods with adrenaline, and clear thinking disappears.
 Studies show that when the nervous system is overstimulated, emotional regulation drops sharply (Thayer & Lane, 2000).

 Diegos daily breath protocol including short recovery breaths right after mistakes, helped him calm his body before his emotions took over.
-Within weeks, he stayed composed, made faster recoveries after errors, and even started leading by example and communicate better with himself and his team instead of reacting in frustration.
+Within weeks, he stayed more composed and made faster recoveries after errors.

 Case Study 7: Josh - Weak Communication and Vocal Power

 Josh, 16-year-old international center-back.
-His wanted him to be louder and command the team from the back.
-But Max felt shy, tense, and struggled to project his voice.
+His coach wanted him to be louder and command the team from the back, but Josh felt shy, tense, and struggled to project his voice.

-Through breathing exercises, Josh strengthened his diaphragm and learned to speak from his center, not his throat.
-Within weeks, his communication improved, his teammates started responding, and he began to feel like a true leader on the pitch.
+Through breathing exercises and mental performance training his communication improved, his teammates started responding, and he began to feel more confident on the pitch.

 Case Study 2: Miguel - Nervous Before Penalties

 Miguel, 17 year old Spanish talent.
-Every time he stepped up for a penalty, his heart would race, breathing quick and shallow.
+Every time he stepped up for a penalty, his heart would race with fast and shallow breathing.
 His goal was to become more calm and decrease his nervousness in important moments of the game.

 What’s happening?
 When players are too stressed and their nervous system is out of balance, their attention shifts outward, like focusing on the goalkeeper, instead of on their own execution.
 As a result, they’re more likely to miss the shot (Wilson, Wood & Vine, 2009).

-Through breathwork, Miguel learned to calm his nervous system before penalties — inspired by CR7’s Euro 2024 data, showing his heart rate drop from 170 to under 110 bpm during shootouts.
-By controlling his breath, Miguel centered his focus on his routine, not the noise.
-The result?
-More composure, confidence, and goals under pressure.
+Through breathwork, Miguel learned to calm his nervous system before penalties - inspired by CR7’s Euro 2024 data, showing his heart rate drop from 170 to under 110 bpm during shootouts.
+We developed a new penalty mindset and breath routine that helped Miguel center his focus on himself instead of the noise.
+He immeditately felt more composure, confidence, and under control.

 Case Study 4: Lisa - Hesitant Goalkeeper with Fear of Pressure Moments